-Our buttercup terrace houses all lined up in the row, the only way to tell the difference, a pot plant of choice or an old sofa, reflecting those that dwelled inside.
+Our buttercup terrace houses all lined up in a row, the only way to tell the difference, a pot plant of choice or an old sofa, reflecting those that dwelled inside.

-If you walked around Cooks Hill of a night with only moonlight to lead the way, you would often come across two obstacles and they were as equally as iconic to those who lived there; poorly lit root ravaged foot paths to stumble over, and bats…or bat poo to be more specific.
+If you walked around Cooks Hill of a night with only moonlight to lead the way, you would often come across two obstacles well known to those who lived there; poorly lit root ravaged foot paths to stumble over, and bats…or bat poo to the dismay of many a stiletto.

-Cooks Hill is a special place by moonlight, I think mostly because of the big overarching fig trees that line the streets and the old faded houses…crickets chirping, bat’s echoes, the gentle slow thumping of a band playing a gig at a local pub close by, it all just seemed so magical to me at the time.
-A fire twirler lived a few houses down for a while, and would often practice in the street making it even more so.
+Cooks Hill is a special place by moonlight, I think mostly because of the big over-arching fig trees that loomed their giant branches over each of its streets.
+Faded miner’s cottages to the back drop of crickets chirping, bat’s echoing and the gentle slow thumping of a band playing a gig at a local pub close by.
+It all just seemed so magical to me at the time, wafting its way through the streets to my bedroom window, lulling me to sleep as a fan droned beside my bed.

-In summer, I would spend a whole day riding my bike or walking in the hot sun, ending up at the beach.
+In summer, I would spend a whole day riding my bike or walking barefoot and lazy under the sun scorched sky.
+A latte in my hands as I dodged busy weekenders in Darby street, always ending up at the beach.
 Excited by a new secret spot - a delicious treat for hot, sticky red tinged skin.
-The best part of the discovery was having to wade through a cool, sparkly channel of water to reach the secluded bay.
-There I would lay back and soak up the sun’s rays and day dream, constantly day dream.
+The best part of the discovery was having to wade through a cool, sparkly channel of water to reach the secluded spot.

 The late afternoon light as it trickled through the faded lace curtains and onto my blank page, moving in time with the welcomed breeze.
 It is a feeling and memory that has remained with me always.
 I can feel the warm sun, see the golden soft sunlight and smell the Cooks Hill scent in the air, Lilac Wine on repeat, drifting down the floor boarded hall.